Acts 27

 Notes

 Paul's speech is the turning point of the chapter.
-The ἀσιτίας ("lack of food" or "fasting") was not a religious fast but the result of seasickness, fear, and the impossibility of cooking in a storm-tossed ship.
-Paul's gentle "I told you so" in verse 21 is not mere vindication but establishes his credibility for the far more important message that follows.
+The ἀσιτίας ("lack of food" or "fasting") was not religious fasting but the result of seasickness, fear, and the inability to prepare food in the storm.
+His reminder in verse 21 is not mere self-vindication; it establishes his credibility for the assurance that follows.

 Paul's self-identification is striking: he serves τοῦ Θεοῦ οὗ εἰμι ἐγώ ("the God to whom I belong"), literally "whose I am."
-This language of belonging expresses total devotion and ownership.
-The verb λατρεύω ("I serve/worship") specifically denotes religious service and worship, not mere obedience.
-Before a shipload of pagans, Paul identifies himself as the servant of the one true God.
+The language expresses belonging as well as devotion.
+The verb λατρεύω ("I serve/worship") denotes religious service, not mere obedience.
+Before a ship full of pagans, Paul identifies himself plainly as the servant of the true God.

-The angel's message contains two elements: a command ("do not be afraid") and a promise.
-The verb δεῖ ("it is necessary/you must") signals divine necessity -- Paul's appearance before Caesar is not a contingent possibility but a fixed point in God's plan.
-The word κεχάρισται ("has graciously given") is from the same root as χάρις ("grace").
-God has "graced" Paul with the lives of all 276 people on board.
-Their salvation from the sea is a gift of grace given on account of Paul's presence -- a remarkable demonstration of how God's purposes for one person overflow into blessing for many (compare Genesis 39:5, where Potiphar's house is blessed for Joseph's sake).
+The angel's message contains both command and promise.
+The verb δεῖ ("it is necessary/you must") signals divine necessity: Paul's appearance before Caesar is fixed within God's plan.
+The word κεχάρισται ("has graciously given") comes from the same root as χάρις ("grace").
+The lives of all on board are granted to Paul, showing how God's purpose for one servant may bring blessing to many (compare Genesis 39:5).

-Paul's declaration πιστεύω γὰρ τῷ Θεῷ ("for I believe God") is one of the most powerful statements of faith in Acts.
-It is not faith in an abstract principle but personal trust in a God who speaks and keeps his word.
-The prophecy that they must ἐκπεσεῖν ("be cast ashore" or "run aground") on an island prepares the reader for the events of Acts 28.
+Paul's declaration πιστεύω γὰρ τῷ Θεῷ ("for I believe God") expresses personal trust in the God who speaks and keeps his word.
+The prophecy that they must ἐκπεσεῖν ("be cast ashore" or "run aground") on an island prepares for the events of Acts 28.

 The Fourteenth Night: Approaching Land (vv.
 27-32)